AtrikGit6174/PWD-Generator/README.md

 * Launched at: [https://atrikgit6174.github.io/PWD-Generator](https://atrikgit6174.github.io/PWD-Generator)
 * [Google Colaboratory](https://colab.research.google.com/github/AtrikGit6174/PWD-Generator/blob/main/PWD_Generator.ipynb)- Click here to use it!
 (Or scroll down and Open In Colab)
+Feel free to edit the Google Colab blob, it opens in playground mode, so it doesn't affect the main code.

 Dated: 10.07.2021